 What The Hell Do I Do Next?
 The Guide To Being An Effective Member Of The Resistance

-One of the most common complaints I hear with becoming involved in politics is not knowing what to do next.
+One of the most common complaints we hear with becoming involved in politics is not knowing what to do next.
 There have been countless sites created over the past year for the sole purpose of getting Americans like us engaged in politics (many of them have been compiled by ConSpot here).
 These resources are great for getting started, but they usually don’t help you contextualize things at the local level.
 Once you call your Senator, attend several protests, and form your #resistance group, figuring out what to do next is incredibly frustrating.
-Many of the people I know are facing burnout because they are just lost on how to proceed.
+Many of the people we know are facing burnout because they are just lost on how to proceed.

 Well, the answer (like everything in life) comes from figuring out what the hell you specifically want to do in the resistance movement.
 This is difficult, not only due to existential angst, but because government is extremely hard to navigate.
 Anyone that has attempted to browse a government website, apply for a permit, or file their taxes knows how byzantine it all can be.
 In order to avoid burnout you need to figure out what you want, what resources are available to you, and how you will be able to use those resources to achieve your intended goals.